Warren & Migliaccio, L.L.P.

 Estate Planning Documents

-Estate plans typically include legal documents such as wills, living trusts, powers of attorney, and beneficiary designations..
+Estate plans typically include legal documents such as wills, living trusts, powers of attorney, and beneficiary designations.

 Wills

 Wills allow you to distribute your possessions after you pass.
 Without a will, the court dictates who receives what under the laws of intestate succession.
+Wills can also specify guardians for children.

 Trusts